CLCStriders/striders/_posts/2010-07-14-The-Mid-Summer-Track-Open-14-July-2010.md

 The Club had only two athletes taking part in the Midsummer open track event at the POWS on Wednesday 14th July although a handful of colleagues turned up to support them which was nice.

 Phil Jowett (Jowster) had a nasty fall during his 200 metre debut and unfortunately broke his shoulder which was an awful outcome for Phil to endure.
 Please get well soon mate we miss you already.
-Meanwhile in the Women&#8217;s 1500 metres Rachel Vines (DJ), ran very well to finish in 4th spot and record a new lifetime Personal best time of 5.22.1.
+Meanwhile in the Women's 1500 metres Rachel Vines (DJ), ran very well to finish in 4th spot and record a new lifetime Personal best time of 5.22.1.
 Brendan Ward (Club Chairman)

 <a name="Results"></a>**Results**Phil Jowett, 200m, DNF Rachel Vines, 1500m, 5.22.1<a name="Results"></a>